USAGE INFO

 since knowing where the route lies is more important than the ease of following it.

-Clicking on a trail line pops up a window giving a summary and date for the latest reports, and a link to the detailed trail reports.
+Clicking a trail line opens a window giving a summary and date for the latest reports, with links to the detailed trail report.

 Red means hikers are losing the trail and not getting through, or getting through only with great difficulty, with much brush and little tread to follow.